zlogdanbr/mycpp/readme.md

    https://github.com/zlogdanbr/mycpp/blob/main/demo/config.py
   So, edit your config file and import it in the build.py script

-- I added the folder with build.bat to my windows path so I can call it anytime and build using build mycpp.cpp
+- I added the build_tool/folder with build.bat to my windows path so I can call it anytime and build using build mycpp.cpp

   But it also supports building projects using build --projects, just remember to change the config.py file.